-In most instances, parents who are not the subject of the Initial Assessment should be notified if their children are unsafe or have been maltreated.
-This requirement does not apply if the case is unsubstantiated and the children are safe.
-If the child has been maltreated or is determined to be unsafe, the parent who is not subject of the Initial Assessment must be notified unless there is good cause documented in the case file to show that the information would be seriously detrimental to the best interests of the child.
+4.21.1 Notification to parents who are not subject of the Initial Assessment maltreated or is determined to be unsafe, the parent who is not subject of the Initial Assessment must be notified unless there is good cause documented in the case file to show that the information would be seriously detrimental to the best interests of the child.
 Good cause would include documentation in the record of the following circumstances: no contact order with the parent who is not the subject of the Initial Assessment, the parent's rights have been terminated, or there is a documented pattern of violent behavior that could place the children in danger by the parent who is not the subject of the Initial Assessment.
 This notification cannot be automated in FACTS due to the complexity of the decision to notify.